coderefinery/git-intro/content/browsing.md

 :::::{tabs}
 ::::{group-tab} GitHub
 We go to the main recipe book view.
-We click the Search magnifying class at the very top, type "salt" (so that it reads `repo:coderefinery/recipe-book salt`), and click enter.
+We click the Search magnifying class at the very top, type "salt", and click enter.
 We see every instance, including the context:
   :::{figure} img/browsing/search.png
   :alt: Screenshot on GitHub performing a search